-Plans for daily Tower Tunes concerts at 12:15 – 12:30 pm are being planned with the first concert beginning on Friday, June 9 before the Opening Ceremonies of the 2017 Bell Tower Festival.
-Rick Morain will be the first musician to play the bells at 6:15 pm on June 9 and again at 3:15 pm on June 10.
-The daily 12:15 concerts will begin on Sunday, June 11 and continue through the summer.
+Daily Tower Tunes Live concerts at 12:15 – 12:30 pm started during the 2017 Bell Tower Festival.
+Rick Morain was the first musician to play the bells at 6:15 pm on June 9 and again at 3:15 pm on June 10.

 Featuring local musicians, guests from the area, and musicians returning to the community, Tower Tunes Live concerts occur at 12:15 daily from Memorial Day weekend through Labor Day weekend.